Search MENU

 School

-An education is an essential part of any young person’s life and helps young people to develop the social and academic skills necessary to proceed into adulthood.
-It can also be a very stressful and intimidating environment.
-Schools may demand you to pay fees which you are unsure about having to pay.
-You might, for some reason or another, be unable to make it to school on a certain day.
-Principals and teachers may enforce rules and punishments which you think are too harsh.
-You might even be suspended or expelled, and unsure of your options as to what to do next.
+An education is an essential part of any young person’s life, helping them develop the social and intellectual skills needed to become adults.
+It can also be a stressful and intimidating environment.
+Schools might demand that you pay fees which you are unsure about having to pay.
+You might, for any number of reasons, be unable to attend school on a certain day.
+Principals and teachers might enforce rules and punishments which you think are too harsh.
+You might even be suspended or expelled, and unsure of your options about what to do next.

-Through all of this, it is important to recognise that you have rights as a student.
-Whilst schools and principals wield a lot of authority, they must nevertheless act according to the law.
-This section will look at your rights and responsibilities in a number of areas of school life, including enrolment, attendance, school rules, behaviour and discipline policies.
+Through all of this, it is important to remember that you have rights as a student.
+While schools and principals have a lot of authority, they must act in accordance with the law.
+This section will look at your rights and responsibilities in several areas of school life, including enrolment, attendance, school rules, behaviour, and discipline policies.
+The Education and Training Act 2020 is the main piece of law that oversees schools and education, and will be the main law mentioned in this section (see http://www.legislation.govt.nz/act/public/2020/0038/latest/LMS170676.html).

 What types of schools are there in New Zealand?